scalacenter/advisoryboard/proposals/011-debugging-symbols.md

 ## Proposer

-Proposed by Sam Halliday, on behalf of the Scala tooling community, March 2017.
+Proposed by Lars Hupel, with help from Sam Halliday, April 2017

 ## Abstract